JamieH01/zula/README.md

 zula is a minimal and extendable terminal shell.
 It aims to streamline convenience tools for common shell interactions, via simple configuration tools and a (WIP) plugin system.

+## Features
+### Aliases
+zula features recursive aliasing.
+Aliases can expand into other aliases, which expand into more aliases...
+Commands can be escpaped with `!cmd` if you wish to use a program that shares the name of an alias.
+Note that aliases only apply to the first command parameter, they will not expand when used as arguments.
+### Binds
+zula allows you to bind any command to run when pressing `Alt + <key>`.

 ## Configuration
-zulas main configuration file is found in `$XDG_CONFIG_HOME/zula/.zularc`.
+zulas main configuration file is found in `$ZULA_CONFIG/.zularc`.
+If this enviroment variable is not set, it defaults to `$XDG_CONFIG_HOME/zula`.
 It currently supports:
 - `#alias` - set an alias word to be expanded into a command.
 `#alias vi nvim .`
 - `#bind` - bind a command to be triggered when pressing `Alt + <key>`.